sharetribe/flex-docs/src/docs/howto-search/manage-search-schemas-with-flex-cli/index.md

 ```
 $ flex-cli search -m my-test-marketplace

 Schema for   Scope      Key             Type         Default value   Doc
 listing      metadata   isPromoted      boolean      false
-listing      public     amenities   multi-enum
+listing      public     equipped-with   multi-enum
 listing      public     category        enum
 userProfile  protected  age             long
 ```

 ## Summary

 In this guide, we used Flex CLI to define search schemas for our marketplace.
-We used the listing category and amenities as examples, as FTW-daily expects those.
+We used the listing `category` and `equipped-with` as examples, as the template expects those.
 In addition, we looked at adding user search schemas for Integration API as well as adding a listing schema with a default value.

 For more information, see the following resources: